puppeteer/puppeteer/docs/api.md

 - `...args` <...[Serializable]|[ElementHandle]> Arguments to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Resolves to the return value of `pageFunction`

-If the function, passed to the `page.evaluate`, returns a [Promise], then `page.evaluate` would wait for the promise to resolve and return it's value.
+If the function, passed to the `page.evaluate`, returns a [Promise], then `page.evaluate` would wait for the promise to resolve and return its value.

 ```js
 const result = await page.evaluate(() => {